zoeread/SERC_data_science/README.md

-# SERC_data_science
+# SERC data science

-Repository for the SERC data science training series
+Welcome!
+This is a shared repository for the SERC data science training series.
+Materials will be added here as workshops are developed.
+For more information, contact Abby Lewis (lewisa4@si.edu).